Gateway Motorway: Tolls

-The Murrarie toll point was introduced in 2005 to fund the duplication of the Sir Leo Hielscher Bridges.
-At the time, the Murrarie tolls were proposed to expire in 2041.
+The Murarrie toll point was introduced in 2005 to fund the duplication of the Sir Leo Hielscher Bridges.
+At the time, the Murarrie tolls were proposed to expire in 2041.

-In 2011, tolls on the Gateway (Kuraby toll point) and Logan Motorways were extended from 2018 to 2051, as well as the Murrarie tolls, as a result of the transfer of Queensland Motorways' tollways to the Queensland Investment Corporation (QIC).
+In 2011, tolls on the Gateway (Kuraby toll point) and Logan Motorways were extended from 2018 to 2051, as well as the Murarrie tolls, as a result of the transfer of Queensland Motorways' tollways to the Queensland Investment Corporation (QIC).

 The motorway is operated by Transurban Queensland.
 The state continues to own the road and bridge infrastructure.